genya0407/hist/README.md

 CLI tool that reads numbers from stdin, and generates histogram.

+Caution:

-Caution: this tool is experimental, and may have bugs.
+- This tool is experimental, and may have bugs.
+  - Specifically, it does not draw correct histogram when number of input lines is small.

 ## Examples